-Dalacin cream is a vaginal cream for the treatment of bacterial vaginosis.
+Dalacin is a vaginal cream that contains clindamycin which can quickly and effectively treat bacterial vaginosis.

 About Dalacin Cream

 Dalacin is vaginal cream that contains the antibiotic clindamycin.
 Clindamycin can help eradicate the bacteria that causes bacterial vaginosis (BV) in women.

 The cream is easy to use and can give you relief from BV symptoms including unusual (thin, watery or greyish) or smelly discharge.

 The usual course of treatment is one applicator full (about 5g of cream) placed into the vagina.
 You should do this for seven days in a row.
 You need to apply the cream at night before bedtime.

 - Remove cap from the tube and screw on the plastic applicator.